 • Combine Legumes and Nuts/Seeds

 Remember, protein is very important for all individuals, with or without kidney disease.
 The trick is to get your protein consumption matched up with your level of kidney disease, to eat the best sources of protein for kidney disease, and if necessary, during renal failure, take single amino acids to provide the body with the necessary tools to repair, without the concern of placing extra stress on the body.
-I will reserve a more in depth look at amino acid therapy in kidney disease in a later a blog post, but be sure to know, amino acid therapy is an important consideration of any individual with a eGFR of below 20ml/min.
+I will reserve a more in depth look at amino acid therapy in kidney disease for a later a blog post, but be sure to know, amino acid therapy is an important consideration for any individual with an eGFR of below 20ml/min.

 Once more I hope you found my latest article on protein and kidney disease very beneficial.

 I would love to hear your comments or questions, so don’t be shy please scroll down and let me hear from you!
 I would REALLY appreciate it.